 - Shoulder blade - Region of the outer surface of the shoulder (upper beak) or inner surface of the shoulder (lower beak) that lies adjacent to the Jaw-edge Extension.
 The shoulder blade is more heavily pigmented than, and easily distinguished from, the rest of the shoulder in beaks of young squid but becomes less distinguishable in older beaks as the remainder of the shoulder becomes pigmented.

 - Tooth - When the upper (LB) or front (UB) edge of the shoulder has a convex shape.

 - Upper rostral length (URL) - The standard size measurement of the upper beak taken from the apex of the jaw angle to the tip of the rostrum.

-- Wing - Part of the free edge of the beak that broadly joins the hood.
-The wing is nearly absent in the upper beak.
+- Wing - Part of the free edge of the beak that broadly joins the hood (LB) .
+The wing is absent from the upper beak.

-- Wing fold - A fold of the wing in the region of the jaw angle in the lower beak.
+- Wing fold - A fold of the wing in the region of the jaw angle (LB).
 The fold often obscures the jaw angle in lateral view.

 Figure.
 Drawings with labels and photographs of the lower beak of the squid, Chiroteuthis picteti.
 Upper set - Side view.
 Lower set - Oblique view.
 Drawings/photographs by R. Young.

 - Baseline Length (BL) - Distance from the level of the anterior end of the wing tip to the free corner of the lateral wall (lower beak).